statichunt/statichunt/content/themes/nextjs-bigspring.md

 author_link: https://themefisher.com/?aff=statichunt
 date: 2023-07-11T00:00:00.000Z
 description: >-
-  Bigspring is a modern, responsive business template built with Nextjs.
+  Bigspring is a modern, responsive Nextjs template for business.
 It features a clean, minimal design and includes pre-designed pages such as a homepage, pricing, blog, blog single, contact and FAQs.
 This theme is ideal for SaaS and marketing websites.
 ssg:
   - Nextjs
 css: